sagesteppe/flyer/README.md

 ## Download files directly

-If you just want to grab all the data directly, you can do that too.
+If you just want the data
-<a href="https://sagesteppe.github.io/flyer/flyer-geodata.zip" download>Here
+<a href="https://sagesteppe.github.io/flyer/flyer-geodata.zip" download>you
-you go</a>
+can grab it here</a>

 ## Works Cited